Local Mode

 Configuration File

-All settings such as annotation layer names and colours, sample attributes, report fields as well as all other settings can be stored in a configuration file (config.json) and shared with other devices via the Rock Mapper Cloud.
-This makes it easy to configure multiple iPads in exactly the same way and guarantees that all devices are using the same layer names, colours and pick list values.
+All settings such as annotation layer names and colours, sample attributes, report fields, pick list values etc can be stored in a configuration file (config.json) and shared with other devices via the Rock Mapper Cloud.
+This makes it easy to configure multiple iPads in exactly the same way and guarantees data consistency when using multiple devices at one site.

 ℹ️ Please note that you can only use one single config.json per Cloud Account, therefore for larger teams or different departments that don't share the same settings it's advisable to get a second subscription for a second Cloud Account.